QuizandSurveyMaster/quiz_master_next/readme.txt

 == Screenshots ==

 1. Quiz Admin Page (With Advertisement Be Gone Add-On)
-2. Quiz Options Page (With Advertisement Be Gone Add-On)
+2. Quiz Settings Page (With Advertisement Be Gone Add-On)
 3. Quiz Dashboard Page (With Advertisement Be Gone Add-On)
 4. Example Quiz
 5. Example Survey